 Chili first gained popularity along Texas cattle trails during the 1800s.
 Regional accents soon attached to the spicy stew, although certain ingredients remain standard to this day.
 Chili peppers, usually dried, add heat and spice to everything.
 Cumin and garlic are indispensable seasonings.
 Most chili recipes incorporate meat, some add beans, and others are strictly vegetarian.
-The point is: There's a chili recipe to suit every taste and almost every occasion, from tailgating with a crowd to a quiet night at home by the fireplace.
+The point is: There's a chili recipe to suit every taste and almost every occasion, from a crowded party to a quiet night at home by the fireplace.
 The dish also makes inexpensive ingredients go a long way.
-Here are 13 regional chili specialties, some associated with a particular place and others whose components evoke a location.
+Here are 13 regional chili specialties, some associated with a particular place and others with components that evoke a location.

 According to the International Chili Society, this recipe is adapted from the chili cooks whose stalls dotted San Antonio's downtown until the late 1930s, when the health department shut them down.
 San Antonio chili shuns beans, which are served separately, and spurns tomatoes.
 In no way can the preparation be considered heart healthy.
 To make it, fry up small chunks of beef and pork in suet and pork fat.
 Throw in chopped onions and garlic, and follow up with a mess of different types of chilies, fresh and dried, and some oregano, cumin, and salt.
 Simmer for several hours.

 This regional chili has a lot in common with the San Antonio original, given that it's mostly meat.
 An updated recipe on Epicurious calls for a paste made of several types of chilies -- sweet, hot, fruity, and smoky -- along with garlic and cumin, added to cubed chuck roast that's been browned in lard.
 Simmer in broth for several hours, using masa harina for thickening and garlic, onion, and brown sugar mixed with vinegar for a kick.
 Time marries the flavors together.